Corporate Governance

 Application

-The board should have an appropriate balance between executive and non-executive directors and should have at least two independent non-executive directors.
-Independence is a board judgement.
-The board should be supported by committees (e.g. audit, remuneration, nomination) that have the necessary skills and knowledge to discharge their duties and responsibilities effectively.
+The Board should have an appropriate balance between executive and non-executive directors and should have at least two independent non-executive directors.
+Independence is a Board judgement.
+The Board should be supported by committees (e.g. audit and remuneration) that have the necessary skills and knowledge to discharge their duties and responsibilities effectively.
 Directors must commit the time necessary to fulfil their roles.

 Compliance